Best Health Insurance for Seniors & Retirees (2026 Plan Year)

 3. 3

 The Health Insurance Marketplace offers comprehensive coverage that meets Affordable Care Act standards.
 Losing employer insurance qualifies you for a special enrollment period outside the usual November-January window.
-You may be eligible for premium tax credits if your household income falls between 100% and 400% of the federal poverty level, which can reduce monthly costs by hundreds of dollars.
+Premium tax credits reduce monthly costs by hundreds of dollars if your household income falls between 100% and 400% of the federal poverty level.

 4. 4

 Short-term plans offer temporary insurance for up to 12 months in most states.
 Monthly premiums run lower than comprehensive plans, but these policies exclude pre-existing conditions and preventive care.
-Your insurance company can deny coverage based on your medical history.
+Insurance companies can deny coverage based on your medical history.
 Consider this option only if you're healthy and need brief coverage between other insurance types.

 5. 5

-Medicaid is an affordable health insurance option for low-income individuals and early retirees, if your income qualifies.
+Medicaid provides affordable health insurance for low-income individuals and early retirees if your income qualifies.
 Income limits vary by state from 138% to 215% of the federal poverty level.
-Assets aren't counted in most states that expanded Medicaid.
-Apply through your state's Medicaid office or the Healthcare.gov marketplace, which will route your application to the appropriate program
+Most states that expanded Medicaid don't count assets.
+Apply through your state's Medicaid office or Healthcare.gov, which routes your application to the appropriate program.

 Compare Health Insurance Rates